eddLai/Exoskeleton-Control-Note/Experiment-free exoskeleton assistance via learning in simulation Note.md

 Embry-Riddle Aeronautical University,

 Goal of NN is decoupling the measurable states (that is, wearable sensor inputs) and unmeasurable states (for example, human joint moments and muscle activations)

-==All in simulation==
-- "three neural networks in our framework are trained simultaneously in the simulation"
-- "This level of individualization is achieved purely through computer simulation without any online tuning process or human subject training with the device."

 - 虛擬
 	- 10s的個人mocap kinematic trajectory data
 	- dynamics-aware components of our approach incorporate a 50 d.f.full-body musculoskeletal model with 208 skeletal muscles of lower and upper limbs